perseus784/BvS/README.md

 # BvS
 **Dawn of AI**
 An Image classifier to identify whether the given image is Batman or Superman using a CNN with high accuracy.
+(Without using Dogs Vs Cats, From getting images from google to saving our trained model for reuse.)

 # What are we gonna do:
 * We will build a 3 layered **Community Standard CNN Image classifier** to classify whether the given image is a image of Batman or Superman.